yiisoft/db/docs/en/command/dml.md

-# Data Manipulation Language (DML) Commands
+# Data Manipulation Language (DML) commands

-DML is a set of SQL statements that are used to manipulate data in a database.
+DML is a set of SQL statements to manipulate data in a database.

-The DML statements are used to perform the following operations.
+You can use the DML statements to perform the following operations.

 ## Batch insert

-To insert many rows into a table, you can use the `Yiisoft\Db\Command\CommandInterface::batchInsert()` method.
+To insert many rows into a table, you can use the `Yiisoft\Db\Command\CommandInterface::batchInsert()` method:~~~~

-The following example shows how to insert many rows into a table.

 ```php
 <?php